msandim/trigram/README.md

 ## How does this work? 🛠

-This is achieved by structuring the learned texts in trigrams (groups of 3 words) and using its frequency to write the next word of the text.
+This is achieved by structuring the learned texts in trigrams (groups of 3 words) and using its frequency to figure out the next word of the text.

 Given the text `To be or, to be or, not to be, that is the question`, the following trigrams are generated and saved in memory:

 ```
 [to, be, or]
 [be, or, to]
+[or, to, be]
 [to, be, or]
 [be, or, not]
 [or, not, to]